serverless/blog/posts/2018-05-07-how-create-rest-api-serverless-components.md

 ---
 title: "How to create a REST API with pre-written Serverless Components"
-description: "How to create a fully-fledged REST API application using the Serverless Components project and its pre-written components."
+description: "How to create a fully-fledged REST API application using pre-written components from the Serverless Components project."
 date: 2018-05-07
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/serverless-components-thumb.png